oliverschwendener/ueli/README.md

 * `maxWindowHeight` Number - Represents the maximum window height.
 Only used for command line output and settings view.
 * `rescanInterval` Number - Interval in seconds to rescan the application folders.
 * `searchEngineThreshold` Number - Represents the threshold for fuzzy matching (min = 0, max = 1, lower means you have to be more precise with the user input).
-* `searchEnvironmentVariables` Boolean - If environment variables should appear in the search results.
-* `searchFiles` Boolean - If files should appear in the search results.
-* `searchOperatingSystemCommands` Boolean - If operating system commands such as "Shutdown", etc. should appear in the search results.
-* `searchOperatingSystemSettings` Boolean - If operting system settings should appear in the search results.
-* `searchPrograms` Boolean - If programs should appear in the search results.
 * `searchResultDescriptionFontSize` Number - Represents the font size of the search result description in pixels.
 * `searchResultHeight` Number - Represents the height of a search result box in pixels.
 * `searchResultNameFontSize` Number - Represents the font size of the search result name in pixels.